 Consequences include GPS navigation failures, financial system outages, military communications compromise, weather forecasting disruption, and in extreme cases, deliberate orbital collisions creating debris fields that render entire orbital regions unusable.

-How can satellite systems be secured?
+How can satellite systems be protected from cyberattacks?

 What role does simulation play in satellite cybersecurity?

-Simulation allows security teams to model how attacks unfold mapping chain reactions across constellations, identifying structural vulnerabilities, and testing defense configurations before they are deployed in orbit.
+Simulation allows security teams to model how attacks unfold, mapping chain reactions across constellations, identifying structural vulnerabilities, and testing defense configurations before they are deployed in orbit.
 It shifts security posture from reactive to predictive.

 .jpeg)